When Machine Unlearning Meets Retrieval-Augmented Generation (RAG): Keep Secret or Forget Knowledge?: Discussion

 \subsection{Unlearning for RAG}

 In addition to RAG-based unlearning, a similar scenario exists for copyright protection, where unlearning schemes are applied to RAG frameworks.
-Specifically, in this framework, the unlearning process involves directly removing specific information from the knowledge base.
+Specifically, the unlearning process involves directly removing specific information from the knowledge base.
 The LLM then does not refer to the removed knowledge items when responding to any prompt.

-Suppose many knowledge items are present in the RAG knowledge base.
-To implement unlearning in RAG, two steps are necessary.
-First, the administrator of RAG determines the specific knowledge items to be forgotten.
-This step may involve personal information requested for deletion by users or misinformation introduced during the knowledge collection process.
-Next, the administrator removes the identified items from the RAG knowledge base, ensuring accuracy in deletion to avoid inadvertently removing unrelated items.
-After performing these two steps, the administrator must measure both the forgetting effect and RAG utility.
 However, for large and constantly evolving knowledge bases, this direct removal operation may not be efficient enough.
 Additionally, precisely locating and removing the specific knowledge presents a technical challenge.